Semiorthogonal decompositions of equivariant derived categories of invariant divisors: Introduction

 This conjecture was verified in \cite{polishchuk-vandenberg-equivariant} in the case where \(G\) is a complex reflection group of types \(A, B, G_2, F_4\), and \( G(m,1,n)\) acting on a vector space \(V\), as well as for some actions on $C^n$, where $C$ is a smooth curve.
 Other global results exist for cyclic quotients, see \cite[Theorem 4.1]{kuz-perry-17} and \cite[Theorem 3.3.2]{L-sum-potentials}, and for quotients of curves, see \cite[Theorem 1.2]{P-toric-orbifold}.
 It is shown in \cite[Theorem D]{BGLL-cat-measures-17} that the above conjecture fails without the assumption that $G$ acts effectively.
+Note that we do not expect a natural bijection in Conjecture A as one can see in simple examples with the action of a cyclic group (see Example \ref{cyclic-group-action-ex} below).

 Because of the results mentioned above on the analogs of the decomposition \eqref{HH-decomposition-eq}, we refer to a semiorthogonal decomposition as in Conjecture A, as {\it motivic semiorthogonal decomposition}.